Niger, Burkina Faso, Ghana, Mali, Senegal

 West Africa Seed Alliance

-Business Management Training: The Agrodealer Business Training Program built the business capacity of local seed company managers through training on business planning, supply chain management, and marketing.
-Our six-module training model included: managing working capital, managing stocks, costing and pricing, selling and marketing, record keeping, and managing business relationships.
+- Provided Business Management and Technical Trainings: The project’s Agrodealer Business Training Program built the business capacity of local seed company managers through training in business planning, supply chain management and marketing.
+The six-module training model included: managing working capital, managing stocks, costing and pricing, selling and marketing, record keeping and managing business relationships.

-Agricultural Productivity: The WASA program worked with local institutions to build agricultural potential in specific focus areas.
-Bringing improved access to input supplies, availability of technology and technology transfer to farmers, and increased access to credit for rural smallholders, the program has made significant impacts on production practices throughout WASA countries.
+- Increased Agricultural Productivity: WASA worked with local institutions to build agricultural potential in specific focus areas.
+Bringing improved access to input supplies, availability of technology and technology transfer to farmers and increased access to credit for rural smallholders, the alliance had a significant impact on production practices throughout WASA countries.
 Field days were an effective medium in spreading awareness of improved farming methods.
-With participants spanning from local farmers and agrodealers to government officials and major supply companies, the input system in target countries have seen marked improvement.
+With participants spanning from local agrodealers to government officials and major supply companies, the input systems in target countries saw marked improvement.

-Seed and Input Supply systems: WASA aimed to develop viable agricultural inputs systems and support the overall growth of the West Africa agricultural sector by creating a sustainable commercial seed industry that ensures small-scale farmers affordable, timely and reliable access to high quality seeds and planting materials.
-In cooperation with input supply companies, WASA organized demonstration plots and farmer field days to enhance awareness about new products and technologies.
+- Created and Strengthened Private Seed Enterprises: WASA developed viable agricultural inputs systems and supported the overall growth of the West African agricultural sector by creating a sustainable commercial seed industry that provided small-scale farmers with affordable, timely and reliable access to high-input quality seeds and planting materials.
+In cooperation with input supplies, WASA organized demonstration plots and farmer field days to enhance awareness about new products and technologies.

-Technical Training: CNFA worked through input-supply companies and commercial trainers to build capacity on safe usage and handling of products.
-To complement these trainings, WASA also organizes demonstration plots and farmer field days to enhance awareness about new products and technologies.
-Field demos provided an excellent educational tool to teach both agrodealers and farmers about new varieties and correct herbicide and fertilizer application.
+- Improved Technical Training of Seed Enterprises: CNFA worked through input-supply companies and commercial trainers to build capacity for the safe usage and handling of products.
+WASA field demonstrations also provided an excellent educational tool to teach both agrodealers and farmers about new varieties and correct herbicide and fertilizer application.

-Output Marketing: WASA linked agrodealers and farmer producer groups to commodity traders and crop processors to create market pull for farmer production, and assisted seed companies and associations in establishing seed marketing strategies.
+- Improved Seed Output Marketing: WASA linked agrodealers and farmer producer groups to commodity traders and crop processors to create market pull for farmer production.
+It also assisted seed companies and associations in establishing seed marketing strategies.